Canadian Hydrogen Intensity Mapping Experiment: Science operations

 The science operations commenced in late September 2018, and began to detect several events within its first week.

 One of the early discoveries of the CHIME/Fast Radio Burst Project (CHIME/FRB) was the second repeating FRB to be observed, FRB 180814.
 CHIME/FRB also discovered the first FRB that repeats at regular intervals: 180916.J0158+65 has a periodicity of 16.35 days.
 At a distance of only 500 million light years, it is also the closest FRB ever discovered.

 CHIME is so sensitive it was expected to eventually detect dozens of FRBs per day.
 The CHIME/FRB Catalog 1 reported 536 FRBs for the July 2018 - 2019 year.

 A key milestone was the detection FRB 200428 on 2020-04-28 which was the first FRB for which emissions other than radio waves have been detected, the first to be found in the Milky Way, and the first to be associated with a magnetar.

 In 2022, funding was decided for construction of three outrigger sites to localise the FRB sources.

+In January 2025, astronomers reported having used CHIME to detect multiple FRBs from a galaxy about 2 billion light years from Earth, more than 11 billion years old and long-believed to be dead.